 Cape Canaveral, FL, USA

-- Bachelor's degree in mechanical engineering, aerospace engineering, physics, computer science, or other engineering discipline
+- Bachelor's degree in mechanical engineering, physics, aerospace engineering, or other engineering discipline

-- 2+ years of experience in a test, automation, or integration engineering role
+- 2+ years of professional experience in a maintenance or operations engineering role

 - Ability to pass Air Force background checks for Cape Canaveral